TahiG-zz/PSH/README.md

 ## How
 PSH has a heavy focus on design and intuitive user experience.
-The app leverages the best in UX/UI, visual FX and haptic feedback to deliver the most satisfying experience to users.
+The app leverages the best in UX/UI, visual FX and haptic feedback to deliver the a satisfying sensory experience.
-The app will be ad free and free to download.
+The app is ad free and free to download.

 ## Who
 ### Primary Users:
 - 14-28 year olds
-- Moderately tech-savvy
+- Highly social/tech savvy
 - Inner city
-- Multi-Cultural
+- Multi-cultural
+– Highly social
+– Brand loyal

 #### Partnerships:
 Via brand partnerships, PSH could give users early/exclusive access to:
-- pre-release music
+- Pre-release music
-- dining out coupons
+- Dining out coupons
-– digital gift cards
+– Digital gift cards
-- retail discounts
+- Retail discounts
-– cryptocurrency giveaways/airdrops
+– Cryptocurrency giveaways/airdrops

 PSH was originally dreamt up by myself and digital designer Wilson Lam.
 It is licenced under a Creative Commons Attribution licence.